chaos-mesh/website/docs/define-chaos-experiment-scope.md

 - Specifies the namespaces and list of the experiment's target `Pods`.
 - Type of data: key-value pairs.
 The "keys" are the namespaces of the target `Pod` and the "values" are the target `Pod` list.
-- If you have specified this selector, Chaos Mesh will **ignore** other configured selectors.
+- If you have specified this selector, Chaos Mesh **ignores** other configured selectors.

-When you create the experiment using the YAML file, see the following example for selector configuration:
+When creating the experiment using the YAML file, you need to configure selectors.
+For example:

 ```yaml
 spec: